rabisnaqvi/Astral.js/readme.md

 At its core Astral.event is a utility, that provides the ability for you to subscribe callback functions to certain events, and to trigger those events.

-Let’s make sure we are clear about the terminologies here:
+Let's make sure we are clear about the terminologies here:

 **Subscribers:** These are the callback functions that listen for a specific event to be triggered in the application.
 Once that event is triggered, the subscribers of that event get called.

 **Events:** An event is a signal that is dispatched globally (by globally we mean wherever the Astral instance is available, not on the window object) so that the subscribers of it in all the modules can get notified.
 A signal can have a payload, which can be any object, function, boolean, or any other data type.
 Whatever is passed into the payload of the event, gets passed onto the subscriber callbacks as a parameter.

-Let’s see it working:
+Let's see it working:

 ### Publishing Events